Calls for adoption of action plan on disease affecting one in 10 Scots

 The Independent is trusted by Americans across the entire political spectrum.
 And unlike many other quality news outlets, we choose not to lock Americans out of our reporting and analysis with paywalls.
 We believe quality journalism should be available to everyone, paid for by those who can afford it.Your support makes all the difference.

-A group of clinicians and patients has called on the government at Holyrood to adopt a “Scotland-wide focus” on chronic kidney disease (CKD), saying that as many as 600,000 Scots are now thought to be living with the condition.
+A group of clinicians and patients has called on the Government at Holyrood to adopt a “Scotland-wide focus” on chronic kidney disease (CKD), saying as many as 600,000 Scots are now thought to be living with the condition.

 The working group, led by charity Kidney Research UK (KRUK), will unveil an action plan on Wednesday with 19 recommendations for improving the diagnosis and treatment of CKD.